 Odiot has been recognized as a unique silversmith thanks to the preservation of exceptional know-how, supported by an incomparable collection of molds and drawings built up over the centuries, based on its prestigious orders.

-Odiot's story is rich, punctuated by meetings with important figures of History.
+Odiot's story is rich and punctuated by meetings with important figures of History.
 It is also a source of inspiration for the constant search for beauty.

 Today, as always, each piece designed by Odiot is handcrafted with the same passion and expertise.
-Their workshop has a team of craftspersons highly specialized in silversmithing with multiple skills, creativeness, and aesthetic sense.
+Their workshop has a team of craftspersons specializing in silversmithing and having multiple skills, creativity, and aesthetic sense.

 (credit: Wikipedia and Odiot Website).

-Gustave Odiot Paris 19th Century Sterling Silver Decorative Bowl
+Gustave Odiot Paris Napoleon III Sterling Silver Bowl, circa 1880